litestar-org/litestar/docs/usage/stores.rst

 .. note::
     It is up to the individual store to decide how to handle expired values, and implementations may differ.
-The :class:`redis based store <.redis.RedisStore>` for example uses Redis' native expiry mechanism to handle this, while the :class:`FileStore <.file.FileStore>` only deletes expired values when they're trying to be accessed, or explicitly deleted via the :meth:`delete_expired <.file.FileStore.delete_expired>` method.
+The :class:`redis based store <.redis.RedisStore>` for example uses Redis' native expiry mechanism to handle this, while the :class:`FileStore <.file.FileStore>` only deletes expired values when they are trying to be accessed, or explicitly deleted via the :meth:`delete_expired <.file.FileStore.delete_expired>` method.